Foreign study trips of Finnish organists

 The Beautiful past.
 Rethinking Stradivari Violins

 Christina Linsenmeyer's project The Beautiful Past.
 Rethinking Stradivari Violins in the Aesthetics of European Neoclassicism (c.
-1760–1814) is funded by Academy of Finland.
+1760–1814) is funded by Academy of Finland (finished 2018).
 The project focuses on the canonization of Stradivari violins.
 The research traces the “old” and “Italian” aesthetic paradigms during the eighteenth century, focusing on violinmaking in France and England.
 The project demonstrates how cultural and historical factors, which substantiated neoclassical style outside of Italy, including the preference for old objects, affected violinmaking.
 The study provides an understanding of what makes “classical” musical instruments “classic”; what is the “secret of Stradivarius”; and how material-culture studies creates value for the benefit of the researchers, musicians than the general public?

 The music-related gestures

 Assi Karttunen`s research The music-related gestures of the eighteenth-century French keyboard music in the new performing context focuses on studies into musical gestures of eighteenth-century keyboard music, including pieces composed by e.g. François Couperin, Jean-Philippe Rameau and Johann Sebastian Bach.
 The framework for the research is carnal musicology and historically informed performance.
 Assi Karttunen’s articles and texts have dealt with music-related gestures and musically rhetoric phenomena like grotesque, carnevalesque, irony, non-chalance, asynchrony, lamento, ’les sons glissés’ etc. The research could be described as artistic research, because it includes artistic projects and practices.
 Parts of the research have been published in research publications Musiikki and Trio as well as in the research journal Ruukku.